Guillermo-Hidalgo-Gadea/personal-academic-website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Guillermo Hidalgo Gadea is a PhD student of embodied cognition, animal behavior and learning in pigeons at the Institute of Cognitive Neuroscience in Bochum.
+His research interests include comparative psychology, computational neuroethology and machine learning.

+His research has employed a variety of methods, including behavioral experiments in non-human primates and physiological signal processing in humans for fatigue and discomfort detection.
+He has successfully applied frequentist and bayesian analysis methods as well as neural networks and unsupervised machine learning approaches.

+Guillermo's PhD project is currently funded by the Deutsche Forschungsgemeinschaft (DFG) Research Training Group Situated Cognition - grant number GRK-2185.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.